General Claude Pierre PajolAide-de-camp to General Kléber who became a talented light cavalry general

 Arc de Triomphe: PAJOL on the north pillar

-When Napoleon escaped from Elba in 1815 for the Hundred Days, Pajol rallied to him and raised the tricolor flag at Orléans.
-However, Marshal Gouvion St. Cyr ordered the flag to be brought down, but once it became clear Napoleon was resuming power, Napoleon named Pajol commander of Orléans.
+When Napoleon returned from Elba in 1815 for the Hundred Days, Pajol rallied to him and raised the tricolor flag at Orléans.
+However, Marshal Gouvion St. Cyr ordered the flag to be brought down, but once it became clear that Napoleon was resuming power, Napoleon named Pajol commander of Orléans.
 Napoleon named Pajol a Peer of France, gave him the Grand Eagle of the Legion of Honor, and placed him in charge of the I Cavalry Corps under Marshal Grouchy.
-Pajol served at Ligny and Wavre that June and after Napoleon's second abdication he became deputy commander of the troops at Paris.
+Pajol served at the Battle of Ligny and the Battle of Wavre that June and he and his men were instrumental in protecting the army on its retreat to Paris.
+After Napoleon's second abdication Pajol became deputy commander of the troops at Paris.
 He was put on non-activity by the restored Bourbons, but he never ceased to act against them.
 In 1830 he finally got his chance to serve against the Bourbons when during the unrest in July he marched at the head of Parisian insurgents against Charles X.

 © Nathan D. Jensen